-ISIS spokesman killed in Aleppo
+Key ISIS deputy and spokesman killed in Syria

 - Mohammad al-Adnani had called for attacks against countries launching airstrikes against ISIS

-(CNN)ISIS spokesman Mohammad al-Adnani has been killed, according to a statement from the terror group and its Amaq news agency.
+(CNN)Mohammad al-Adnani, the official spokesman of ISIS and one of its most senior members, has died in Syria, the terror group said in a rare public statement.

 His death marks the highest-profile killing yet of an ISIS member.
-While Abu Bakr al-Baghdadi has been ISIS' unquestioned leader, al-Adnani may have been the terror group's most public figure, the person floated as ISIS' next leader should anything happen to al-Baghdadi.
+A key deputy to ISIS leader Abu Bakr al-Baghdadi, he was the person floated to be his successor should anything happen to al-Baghdadi.

-The Amaq statement Tuesday said al-Adnani died while inspecting military operations in the area of Aleppo, Syria.
-ISIS has not revealed his cause of death.
+A statement from ISIS' Amaq news agency on Tuesday said al-Adnani died while inspecting military operations in the area of Aleppo, Syria.
+ISIS has not revealed his cause of death and said it "determined to seek revenge" for the killing.

 "After a journey filled with sacrifice and fight against non-believers, the Syrian Gallant knight, Abu Mohammed al-Adnani, joined the convoy of martyr leaders," ISIS said.

-"To the filthy and coward non-believers and to the holders of the Christ emblem, we bring the good news, which will keep them awake, that a new generation in the Islamic State ... that loves death more than life ... this generation will only grow steadfast on the path to Jihad, stay determined to seek revenge and be violent toward them."
+"To the filthy and coward nonbelievers and to the holders of the Christ emblem, we bring the good news, which will keep them awake, that a new generation in the Islamic State ... that loves death more than life ... this generation will only grow steadfast on the path to Jihad, stay determined to seek revenge and be violent toward them."

+As spokesman, al-Adnani was the group's most prominent face, the first to announce the ISIS caliphate even before Baghdadi did.

+But he was much more than a spokesman, CNN terrorism analyst Paul Cruickshank said.

 Al-Adnani was well known for ordering operatives to attack countries participating in the US-led coalition against ISIS.
-In January, al-Adnani was reported injured in a coalition airstrike.

-"Abu Mohammad al-Adnani is an absolutely key figure in this terrorist group.
-He's much more than just a spokesman -- one of their most senior figures, perhaps one could argue their most senior figure, certainly their most recognizable figure after Baghdadi," CNN Terrorism Analyst Paul Cruickshank said in January in response to the reports.
+Western intelligence believes he had command responsibility for the Paris attacks.

+He is believed to have carried out those orders as one of the ISIS leaders overseeing its security service, known as "Amniyat," which includes the external operations unit tasked with international attacks on the West.
+As such, the external operations unit reported up to al-Adnani.

+A number of ISIS followers and members captured and questioned in the last two years, including French jihadists Faiz Bouchrane and Reda Hame, have attested to al-Adnani as head of the Amniyat.

-"In some ways he's a more dangerous figure than Abu Bakr al Baghdadi, because he's believed to be overseeing the external operations division of ISIS, and that's the part of ISIS which threatens the West, which carried out the attacks in Paris, which could one day carry out an attack in the US on a significant scale."
+"In some ways he's a more dangerous figure than Abu Bakr al-Baghdadi, because he's believed to be overseeing the external operations division of ISIS, and that's the part of ISIS which threatens the West, which carried out the attacks in Paris, which could one day carry out an attack in the US on a significant scale," Cruickshank said.

-Without confirming al-Adnani's death, a senior Pentagon official confirmed that coalition forces conducted an airstrike Tuesday morning in al Bab, Syria, targeting an ISIS senior leader.
-They are still assessing the results, the official said.

 Al-Adnani has been with ISIS since its beginnings and was close to al-Baghdadi, CNN's Nic Roberston said.

-In June 2014, al-Adnani was the first to declare a "caliphate" for parts of Syria and Iraq, indicating ISIS' aim of not just being a terrorist group but a governing entity.
+In June 2014, he was the first to declare a "caliphate" for parts of Syria and Iraq, indicating ISIS' aim of not just being a terrorist group but a governing entity.

-He said ISIS supporters in the West had a religious duty to launch lone-wolf attacks.
-Analysts have said that was a game changer and may have inspired attacks in North America, Europe and Australia.
+Born in Syria in 1977, al-Adnani was the most senior Syrian in ISIS, a trait that some analysts say may have counted against him in a leadership bid among the Iraqi-led terror group.

+The US State Department officially labeled al-Adnani a terrorist in August 2014 and put a $5 million bounty on his head.
+They described him as "the official spokesman for and a senior leader" of ISIS, a position he obtained after becoming one of the first foreign fighters to oppose U.S.-led coalition forces in Iraq.

 "He was the mouthpiece of ISIS.
 He said things like, 'If you can't shoot them, then stab them, and if you can't stab them, then crush their heads with rocks.
 If you can't do that then drive your cars, your vehicles, to kill them," Robertson said.